CIA activities in the Democratic Republic of the Congo: Covert operations 1960–1968

 In 1962, the CIA began their air operations as a propaganda tactic to show the potential of the Congolese military to its citizens, secessionist leaders, and rebel factors.
 The United Nations Peacekeepers provided tactical support to Congolese forces and mercenaries fighting the insurgents.
+U.S. support enabled the Congolese Air Force to acquire aircraft and training crucial for maintaining security and combating insurgencies.
+U.S. civilian pilots provided operational support and training, contributing to the defense capabilities of the Congolese military.
+The Congolese Air Force had an array of aircraft and man power that they probably wouldn't have if it weren't for the United States.
+However, controversies arose when it was discovered that American pilots were involved in combat missions, prompting diplomatic tensions and a reassessment of U.S. involvement.
 The Congolese Air Force only existed because of U.S. support and assistance.
-The Congolese Air Force had an array of aircraft and man power that they probably wouldn't have if it weren't for the United States.

 For 18 months, US pilots flew US-supplied T6 planes to support the Congolese army.
 In April 1964, President Johnson authorized the Department of Defense to provide the Congolese with six T-28, ten C-47, and six H-21 aircraft, plus a six-month supply of parts and ammunition.
 Two US civilian pilots managed the operation and training.
 They did some reconnaissance and combat missions in Kwilu during spring 1964.
 Under local pressure to join combat in Eastern Congo, the pilots flew to the region.
 Their support likely helped save the Kivu, a large region in Congo.
 When the State Department received questions about the circumstance, they answered by stating that there were no American civilian pilots flying in combat positions.
 The conversation with the press, before confirming the facts, was a massive misstep and resulted in some controversy.
 Secondly, because the information was incorrect, the State Department needed to act more quickly to correct themselves.
-Instead, they lagged, and the next day released information that the State now knew that some American civilians had flown combat, but had violated no US laws.
+Instead, they lagged, and the next day released information that the State now knew that some American civilians had flown combat but had violated no US laws.
 The press portrayed the incident as a quarrel between the State Department and the CIA.
 This led to an agreement between the US and Congo that there would be no more American civilian pilots flying in operational missions in the Congo.